lacanoid/datalink/README.md

 This attempts to implement some of the SQL/MED datalink functionality on PostgreSQL.
 It is very much a prototype and meant for playing around to see if this can be made useful.
-Also to see how much of the standard can be implemented in high-level postgres, without having to resort to C. It currently doesn't do anything very useful.
+Also to see how much of the standard can be implemented in high-level postgres (and pgperlu :), without having to resort to C. It currently doesn't do anything very useful.

 Implemented with a mix of plpgsql and plperlu.
 Perl is used for interfacing with curl and for uri handling.